Corruption in Greece: Government efforts at revenue collection

 Following similar actions by the United Kingdom and Germany, the Greek government is in talks with Switzerland to tax bank accounts in Switzerland owned by Greek citizens.
-In late 2011 the Ministry of Finance revealed that Greek Swiss bank account holders will either have to pay a tax or reveal information such as the identity of the bank account holder to the Greek internal revenue services.
+In late 2011, the Ministry of Finance revealed that Greek Swiss bank account holders will either have to pay a tax or reveal information such as the identity of the bank account holder to the Greek internal revenue services.
 The Greek and Swiss governments were hoping to reach a deal on the matter by the end of 2011 but that deadline was not met.

 Estimates in 2015 indicated that the amount of Greeks' evaded taxes stored in Swiss banks was around 80 billion euros.
 By then, a tax treaty to address this issue was finally under serious negotiation between the Greek and Swiss governments.
-An agreement was ratified by Switzerland on 1 March 2016 creating a new tax transparency law that would allow for a more effective battle against tax evasion.
+An agreement was ratified by Switzerland on 1 March 2016, creating a new tax transparency law that would allow for a more effective battle against tax evasion.
 Starting in 2018, banks in both Greece and Switzerland will exchange information about the bank accounts of citizens of the other country to minimize the possibility of hiding untaxed income.

 Anticorruption measures

 The Inspector General of Public Administration has started an online census of civil servants.
-In connection with this census he has uncovered a number of offenses.
+In connection with this census, he has uncovered a number of offenses.

 The OECD, the Greek government and the European Commission, developed a project to fight corruption, the National Anti-Corruption Action Plan (NACAP).
-It was scheduled to operate from October 2016 to December 2017 with some of the funding provided by the European Commission.
+It was scheduled to operate from October 2016 to December 2017, with some of the funding provided by the European Commission.
 In April 2017, the country's health ministry announced an electronic platform designed to tackle corruption in the healthcare system.
 Health Minister Andreas Xanthos made this comment: "We believe that a new culture is needed, another style of the social health system, to convince patients that they can be offered services with dignity without seeking connections with people in charge or financial transactions."

 Tax collection improvements

-In 2010 the government has implemented a tax reform.
-The year 2012 saw the introduction of a duty of non-cash payments for amounts over 1,500 euros.
+In 2010, the government implemented a tax reform.
+The year 2012 saw the introduction of a duty on non-cash payments for amounts over 1,500 euros.

-The Greek police have established a special unit, which deals exclusively with tax offenses.
+The Greek police have established a special unit, that deals exclusively with tax offenses.
 Germany has offered experts from its financial management and tax investigation office to help build a more efficient tax administration.
-However, months later it was not clear whether Greek officials would accept the offer.
+However, months later, it was not clear whether Greek officials would accept the offer.

-In November 2011, Greek finance minister Evangelos Venizelos called upon all persons who owed the state more than 150,000 euros to pay their outstanding taxes by 24 November or find their names on a black list published on the Internet.
+In November 2011, Greek finance minister Evangelos Venizelos called upon anyone who owed the state more than 150,000 euros to pay their outstanding taxes by 24 November or find their names on a black list published on the Internet.
 The government later revealed the list, which also includes a number of prominent Greeks, including pop stars and sportsmen.